A Bayesian Perspective on Evidence for Evolving Dark Energy: Conclusions

 Using established cosmological data analysis methodology, we provide a principled benchmark for the \emph{Bayesian} evidence of $w_0w_a$CDM across multiple probes.
 This exercise reveals a discrepancy between our Bayesian results and the published frequentist hypothesis test results, of a magnitude that cannot reasonably be ascribed to philosophical distinctions between the paradigms.
-We suggest that reliance on asymptotic formulae alone may be a contributing factor, given the modest effective dimensionality of the DESI BAO data set.
 Although both approaches penalize the additional flexibility of $w_0w_a$CDM, they do so via distinct mechanisms.
-Importantly, our finding that DESI BAO + CMB data are statistically consistent with $\Lambda$CDM is independently corroborated by the geometric analysis of Efstathiou~\cite{Efstathiou2025BAO}, which offers an alternative, principled framework for assessing model consistency.
-The convergence of Bayesian model comparison, targeted tension diagnostics, and independent geometric analyses provides a robust statistical basis for the conclusion that claims of evidence for evolving dark energy are overstated and largely driven by tension with a single external data set.
+Importantly, our finding that DESI BAO + CMB data are statistically consistent with $\Lambda$CDM is independently corroborated by the alternative statistical analyses of Efstathiou~\cite{Efstathiou2025BAO}, which offers an alternative, principled framework for assessing model consistency.
+The convergence of Bayesian model comparison, targeted tension diagnostics, and alternative statistical analyses provides a robust statistical basis for the conclusion that claims of evidence for evolving dark energy are overstated and largely driven by tension with a single external dataset.
 All analysis products are available via the \texttt{unimpeded} framework~\cite{UnimpededPaper,UnimpededSoftware}.